Company Profile

 The EMCO/Hanover Group specialists have participated in all levels of executive management, both in on-line positions and as senior consultants.
 The key is to define what a company's abilities are, analyze its underlying weaknesses and corporate identity, and then design programs to capitalize and/or enhance redefined corporate objectives.
 This is done through strategic analysis, business planning, on-line management, including personnel involvement and board representation.
 A cross section of assignments have included: (1) SRECO (sewer rodding equipment), management reorganization and market penetration plus expansion; (2) The Sparrow Corporation (music publisher), management incentives, executive retreats, corporate expansion; (3) Anderson, Alfred & Ritter (accounting firm), diversified services, compensation plan, incentive plan, business expansion; (4) Pearson & Johnson (general contractors), on-line management pre- and post- capital procurement; (5) R&S Medical Enterprises, corporate expansion; (6) Richard Wolffers, Inc., (philatelic auctioneers), on-line management, business expansion; (7) Sho Iino Accountants (now part of Deloitte & Touche), consulting services, business expansion; and (8) Swat Fame, Inc. (an assembler/manufacturer of children, junior, misses apparel), middle and senior management compensation, tied to fiscal budgeting.

-A cross section of various assignments involving either capital transactions, general management advisory, and/or business turnarounds where The EMCO/Hanover Group's members, inclusive of prior experiences, have acted as on-line executives and/or senior consultants is listed below by industry.
+A cross section of various assignments involving either capital transactions, general management advisory, and/or business turnarounds where The EMCO/Hanover Group's members, inclusive of prior experiences, have acted as on-line executives and/or senior consultants.

 ACCOUNTING -- without divulging firm names (due to confidentiality) assignments included: where EMCO/Hanover directed its management advisory services for specialized accounts after merger of a major Los Angeles-based and Far Eastern-related practice into a now Big Four accounting firm, as part of the transaction between the parties; restructure of a regional office for a Big Six firm with regard to its business management and administrative functions; designed and implemented a to-be-formed management advisory services department for a regional CPA practice; participated as administrative partner for a localized medium-size CPA practice, subsequently merged with a Big Six firm; and acted as part of the management services arm from a Far Eastern and Los Angeles based firm, which subsequently became the Far Eastern practice for a Big-4 Accounting Firm.

 AEROSPACE -- where assignments have ranged from companies engaged in the manufacture of component parts and defense electronics, airline reservation systems to pressurized rubber products.
 Client involvements have included such companies as: Elastomeric Silicone Products, Inc. (pressured airplane interior parts – window and door seals); G.C.
 International's A.L.
-Johnson (parts manufacturer); Hydro-Mill Co. (fuelages); Lorge Engineering, Inc. (forged parts); QSA Computers (reservation systems); Saab Scandia AB (aircraft, automobiles, and computers); SFS Industries, Inc.; Zwick Energy Research Organization, Inc. (de-icers); Airborne Product Support, Inc. (aircraft parts – wholesale) and The Mexmil Company (renamed: TMC Aerospace, Inc.: airplane interior products) plus Global E-Point, Inc. (commercial aircraft security systems).
+Johnson (parts manufacturer); Hydro-Mill Co. (fuelages); Lorge Engineering, Inc. (forged parts); QSA Computers (reservation systems); Saab Scandia AB (aircraft, automobiles, and computers); SFS Industries, Inc.; Zwick Energy Research Organization, Inc. (de-icers); Airborne Product Support, Inc. (aircraft parts – wholesale) and The Mexmil Company (renamed: TMC Aerospace, Inc.: airplane interior products) plus Global E-Point, Inc (commercial aircraft security systems) and M Line Holdings, Inc. (aircraft precision parts and machinery).

 APPAREL AND TEXTILE INDUSTRY -- these included: from design, manufacture and distribution to wholesale and retail.
 A cross section of companies includes: Scottex Corporation, a manufacturer of casual garments; MOBA, Inc., a retailer of highly contemporary clothing; J.T.
 Racing, a manufacturer and distributor of leisure sporting garments; a Bell Helmets, Inc. Subsidiary which manufactured soft luggage and apparel for the motorcycle industry; Laise Adzer, a regional clothing importer and fashion chain; a Pioneer Systems, Inc. Subsidiary involved in children's clothing and gifts; Beck Industries subsidiaries, including Judy's clothing stores; Tenenblatt Corporation (milling); Incognito, a specialty ladies retail upscale store and its affiliated ladies garment design plus manufacturing operations; Glydon's, Inc. - a manufacturer of ladies' lingerie/ nightwear; Fashion Fabrics, a multi-state retailer of yard-goods and notions plus SWAT-Fame, Inc.- pre-teen and junior misses apparel; MM Fab, Inc. (an importer of female Chinese-made textile products); Uber Vintage Clothing, a T-shirt designer and distributor, and Photo-Lith Corporation, one of the pioneers in the electro-static transfer of graphic designs, under designer licensing agreements featuring primarily Hollywood celebrities and customized images involving equipment and apparel servicing the retail and wholesale T-shirt segment of the clothing industry.

-COMPUTERS -- from that relative to companies engaged in the industry such as A.G.
-Datafaction, Inc.; D.H.
-Minicom; MDS/Qantel Corporation; Soroc Technology, Inc.; and C.ITOH; IBX; ICON; and GC International to actual consulting related to hardware/software, systems evaluation, feasibility studies, requirements analysis (RFP), plus system design, reorganization and implementation.
-Assignments: Active Sales Company, complete system design and implementation; Triad Entertainment, system evaluation and redesign; Bill Palmer Associates, system review and litigation support; Brown Kraft & Co., feasibility study plus full-scale implementation; C.Itoh Electronics Systems, system review and redesign; California Community Builders, complete system design; California Municipal Investors, DP operational review; iVoice, Inc. plus its affiliate - Trey Industries, Inc., business strategies, capital procurement and corporate communications; plus litigation support, re: DHA Dental and a major computer manufacturer plus Soyo Group, Inc., a distributor of computer peripheral and other consumer products (North and Latin America).
+Additional involvements have included: Bill Palmer Associates, system review and litigation support; Brown Kraft & Co., feasibility study plus full-scale implementation; C.Itoh Electronics Systems, system review and redesign; California Community Builders, complete system design; California Municipal Investors, DP operational review; iVoice, Inc. plus its affiliate - Trey Industries, Inc., business strategies, capital procurement and corporate communications; plus litigation support, re: DHA Dental and a major computer manufacturer plus Soyo Group, Inc., a distributor of computer peripheral and other consumer products (North and Latin America) plus Mecon Community Co., Ltd. (an internationally patented mobile solutions/ software and authoring tools, using photos with smartphone application).

-CONSUMER PRODUCTS -- including such diverse assignments as: Bell Sports (motorcycle helmets and apparel); Canada Cycle (bicycles and ice skates "CCM" brand); Cerwin-Vega (speakers - residential and automotive); Cobbler's (shoes); Fructas (beverages); Glydon's (lingerie); JT Racing (off-road apparel); Oh Boy Corporation (branded food products); and Wilshire Industries (residential fire screen and accessories); plus Zen Bakery (bakery products), Ferrell Reed (men’s shirts and neck-ties); Jaybee Manufacturing and Ajax Industries – both in cabinetry hardware manufacturing; Crystalix (retail novelty items) and Natural Balance Pet Foods, Inc. (a processor of pet food products) plus Rocket Industries (automotive wheel covers).
+CONSUMER PRODUCTS -- including such diverse assignments as: Bell Sports (motorcycle helmets and apparel); Canada Cycle bicycles and ice skates/ hockey player equipment under the "CCM" brand name); Cerwin-Vega (speakers - residential and automotive); Cobbler's (shoes); Fructas AB (alcoholic beverages - beer products); Glydon's (lingerie); JT Racing (off-road apparel); Oh Boy Corporation (branded food products – Wolfgang Puck label); and Wilshire Industries (residential fireplace fire screens and accessories); plus Zen Bakery (bakery products), Ferrell Reed (men’s shirts and neck-ties); along with Jaybee Manufacturing and Ajax Industries - (cabinetry hardware manufacturing); Crystalix (retail novelty items) and Natural Balance Pet Foods, Inc. (a processor of pet food products).

-EMPLOYMENT SYSTEMS AND OTHER RELATED SERVICES -- corporate assignments have included such companies as Snelling and Snelling (a nationwide employment services company); Alert Staffing (general base- and middle-level employee staffing); plus King Chapman Broussard & Gallagher, Inc. (executive out placement services), New Jersey Models (serving the South New Jersey market) along with The Right Man (an employment search firm) and Cahners’ Publishing - Trade Shows (stated to be one of the largest trade show companies in the United States) plus Employment Systems, Inc. (dealing in the municipal market) and Premier Staffing, Inc. (serving the fashion industry).
+EMPLOYMENT SYSTEMS AND OTHER RELATED SERVICES -- corporate assignments have included such companies as Snelling and Snelling (a nationwide employment services company); Alert Staffing (general base- and middle-level employee staffing); plus King Chapman Broussard & Gallagher, Inc. (executive out placement services), New Jersey Models (serving the South New Jersey market) along with The Right Man (an employment search firm) plus Employment Systems, Inc. (dealing in the municipal market), Premier Staffing, Inc. (serving the fashion industry) and Fuchs, Cuthrell & Co., Inc. (a corporate executive outplacement, post-career planning and executive consulting firm, headquartered in New York City).

-ENERGY – covering various segments of the energy business, ranging from drilling support industries including equipment manufacturers to actual drilling operators and refiners plus energy equipment manufacturers.
-Assignments: Ronan Engineering Co., Inc. (nuclear power plant equipment manufacturer/ assembler); Bechtel Corporation (engineering, construction, and project management companies, serving in part Fossil and nuclear power plants, refineries and petrochemical facilities along with environmental cleanup projects, pipelines and oil/gas field development); Ultra Violet Devices, Inc. (manufacturer – water purification equipment); Energy Quest, Inc. (Alternative Energy); Caltrol, Inc. (distributor of process control instrumentation); and numerous companies in the oil and gas industries, including Alberta Gas Trunk Line Company Limited (gas transmission; now called NOVA Gas Transmission Ltd.), plus NexGen E2 Ltd. (alternative energy)
+ENERGY covering various segments of the energy business, ranging from drilling support industries including equipment manufacturers to actual drilling operators and refiners plus energy equipment manufacturers.
+Assignments: Canadian Homestead Oil (oil and gas drilling in northeastern Canada drilling); Ronan Engineering Co., Inc. (nuclear power plant equipment manufacturer/ assembler); Bechtel Corporation (engineering, construction, and project management companies, serving in part Fossil and nuclear power plants, refineries and petrochemical facilities along with environmental cleanup projects, pipelines and oil/gas field development); Ultra Violet Devices, Inc. (manufacturer water purification equipment); Energy Quest, Inc. (Alternative Energy); Caltrol, Inc. (distributor of process control instrumentation); and numerous companies in the oil and gas industries, including Alberta Gas Trunk Line Company Limited (gas transmission; now called NOVA Gas Transmission Ltd.), plus NexGen E2 Ltd. (alternative energy).

 Other companies included: Tipperary Oil & Gas (gas and oil refining plus line transmission); R.E.
-Frasch Company (oil drilling – medium wells); Petroleum Recycling Corporation (recycling plant); Montgomery Drilling (medium well drilling); Irvco Resources (shadow to medium well drilling); McMullen Oil (oil and gasoline distribution facilities); Penn Pacific Corporation (shallow to medium well drilling); and Baltic Drilling (drilling rig rentals); plus Grove Valve & Regulator Company plus its Italian affiliate, Wagi International (value manufacturing – worldwide) and Comprehensive Designers, Inc. (Multiple industries, including water treatment facilities – engineering and design).
+Frasch Company (oil drilling medium wells); Petroleum Recycling Corporation (recycling plant); Montgomery Drilling (medium well drilling); Irvco Resources (shadow to medium well drilling); McMullen Oil (oil and gasoline distribution facilities); Penn Pacific Corporation (shallow to medium well drilling); and Baltic Drilling (drilling rig rentals); plus Grove Valve & Regulator Company plus its Italian affiliate, Wagi International (value manufacturing worldwide, based in Italy) and Comprehensive Designers, Inc. (multiple industries, including water treatment facilities engineering and design).

 GRAPHIC ARTS -- (including commercial art and posters) and Printing Industries include: working with such companies as Goodway, Inc., the originator of the free-fall insert plus computerized technical manual printing and its then-affiliate, Goodway Copy Centers, Inc., both publicly held and listed on the national exchanges; Skil-Set Corporation, a typographer and graphic arts printer; Curtis Publishing Company which operated its own on-line print facility; First Marketing Corporation (now part of Wolters Kluwer), a printer/publisher of consumer newsletters for the banking industry; ICON Review, a computer mail-order retailer; plus various companies in the print media business operating their own printing facilities, i.e. the Hollywood Reporter, T.B.
 Butler Publishing (regional newspaper and printer) plus Serigraphics Corporation.